 - Possess knowledge of the historical background of school counseling programs.

-- Understand the philosophy and functioning of school counseling programs.
+- Understand the organization and delivery of school counseling programs.

-- Possess the ability to design and implement a program evaluation.
+- Possess the ability to design and implement a school counseling program evaluation.

 - Know the roles, duties, and responsibilities of a school counselor.